-Accelerated Resolution Therapy is a type of therapy using the newest brain science to give people the tools they need to begin easing some of the most destructive symptoms of PTSD and traumatic memories.
+Accelerated Resolution Therapy (ART) is a type of therapy using the newest brain science to give people the tools they need to begin easing some of the most destructive symptoms of PTSD and traumatic memories.
 Here, Basia Najarro Skudrzyk shares how this innovative therapy is revolutionizing the approach to trauma.

 When we have a traumatic experience, the most common human response is to try and put it behind us, to not think about it and move on.
 While that may seem to be the best path, the way that the brain processes and stores memories means that those traumatic memories are put carefully away, perfectly preserved.
 But they don’t stay in the boxes where we try to lock them away.
 Our brain makes sense of the world by finding connections between what we are experiencing now and what we have experienced in the past.
-So, a sound, a smell, a word, a tone of voice that is familiar makes brain connections and the old dangerous memory pops up like some malevolent jack-in-the-box and brings with it the perfectly preserved situation that we tried to put behind us.
+So, a sound, a smell, a word, a tone of voice that is familiar makes brain connections and the old dangerous memory pops up like it just happened yesterday and brings with it the perfectly preserved situation that we tried to put behind us.

 Even when we are not consciously being reminded by a triggering sense, like a sound, the brain tries to process and control dangerous experiences.
 But sleep, which should be healing, becomes a minefield where traumatic memories can run loose.

 This is what happens when we are not able to safely process traumatic memories.
 Accelerated Resolution Therapy is one new type of rapid-response psychotherapy that assists the brain to take a traumatic memory apart, process it into pieces and store it away safely.
 Consider if we had to store a bomb in a police evidence locker.
 The safe thing to do would be to take it apart and store the pieces separately, rather than putting it intact and with the trigger still attached into a box and storing it away.